 There is no dedicated federal funding for the U.S. Bicycle Route System at this time, however federal funding mechanisms exist that are appropriate for USBRs.
 The USBRS uses existing roads and trails in order to help keep cost of implementation low, and state departments of transportation often build collaborations or use volunteer support when faced with limited staff capacity or funding.
 Adventure Cycling provides dedicated staff support for system development and receives small grants and donations through our May fundraiser called Build it.
 Bike it.
 Be a Part of it.

 See Building Bicycle Tourism resources for more information on bicycle tourism benefits.

-U.S. Bicycle Route designation brings significant economic, transportation, environmental, and health benefits and puts your community on the national map as a bicycle tourism destination.
-Designating a USBR creates interstate connections and possibilities for cross-country travel by bike, bringing out-of-state tourism spending and generating interest in your region.
-Just think -- you could be on a bicycle route that connects San Francisco to Washington DC!
+U.S. Bicycle Route designation brings significant economic, transportation, environmental, and health benefits and puts communities on the map as a bicycle tourism destination.
+Designating a USBR creates interstate connections and possibilities for cross-country bicycle travel, bringing out-of-state tourism spending and generating interest in a region.
 See our building bicycle tourism pages to learn more about how bike travel and the USBRS can benefit your community/state.

 Overall, bicycling and bicycle travel are booming in the U.S.